Accommodation in Kuala Lumpur

 Traffic congestion can be extreme in Kuala Lumpur, so many expats choose to live close to their workplace or children’s school, or in close proximity to public transport routes.

-Expats tend to be scattered throughout the city but the more popular areas include Jalan Ampang (the city end) which is home to a number of embassies and consulates and the areas of Kuala Lumpur City Centre (KLCC), Taman Tun Dr Ismail and Damansara Heights to the west of the city centre.
-Bangsar Bahru, south of the city centre, is also popular for its pleasant setting, while the Golden Triangle area is where most of the city’s international schools can be found.
-Jalan Ampang and Damansara Heights areas are the priciest on that list but shopping around does have its rewards.
+Expats tend to be scattered throughout the city but the more popular areas include Jalan Ampang which is home to a number of embassies and consulates and the areas of Kuala Lumpur City Centre, Taman Tun Dr Ismail and Damansara Heights to the west of the city centre.
+Bangsar Bahru, south of the city centre, is also popular for its pleasant setting, while the Golden Triangle is where most of the city’s international schools can be found.
+Jalan Ampang and Damansara Heights are the priciest on that list but shopping around does have its rewards.

 Signing a lease in Kuala Lumpur